0b01001010/computly/README.md

 # Development notes

+- TODO: Figure out how `vite-imagetools` work to do the same with `generate-images.ts`
 - TODO: Show language on top of `<pre>` block.
 - TODO: Add service worker to support PWA.
 - TODO: Fix generate sitemap to include all posts.